Case Studies

 Suggestion: Watch the 10 minutes video tutorial before reading this article

-Understanding import duties, port charges, VAT and other taxes is crucial when importing products from China, especially in a time when trade tensions are at an all-time high.
-However, each country or market have its own import duty rates and customs value calculation methods.
+Understanding import duties, port charges, VAT, and other taxes is crucial when importing products from China, especially in a time when trade tensions are at an all-time high.
+However, each country or market has its own import duty rates and customs value calculation methods.

 In this article, we explain what every Importer must know about import duties, customs valuation methods, and other taxes when importing products to the following countries and regions.